nivalos0/PrizzLife/README.md

 ~~PrizzLife is executed around 5,000 times a day.
 We found this out by statistics.
 We no longer run these statistics.~~

-- PrizzLife is no longer being executed every day, it's been **dead,** the whole goal of this Repository is to try and revive it.
+- PrizzLife is no longer being executed every day, it's been **dead,** and the whole goal of this Repository is to try and revive it.

 ---